Massepain

 The Confrérie des Compagnons du Massepain

-The massepain biscuit is protected and celebrated by the Confrérie des Compagnons du Massepain, a brotherhood dedicated to preserving the recipe and the tradition.
-France has dozens of these regional confréries attached to specific local foods, from the Confrérie des Lichonneux who defend the tarte tatin to the brotherhood that protects the canelé de Bordeaux.
-Their existence tells you something important: this is a product that people care enough about to organise around, which is a better endorsement than any award.
+A Confrérie du Massepain was created in 1991 in Saint-Léonard-de-Noblat to promote and protect the biscuit.
+France has dozens of these regional brotherhoods attached to specific local foods, from the confrérie that defends the tarte Tatin to the one that protects the canelé de Bordeaux.
+Their existence tells you that these are products people care enough about to organise around, which is in my opinion a better endorsement than any award.

 Leave your thoughts